 And the learning result is like below.

 And we can see the detail traffic of each protocol.
 The red line is the network’s traffic.
 During the learning period, some attack may happened.
-The learning program just record the traffic and cannot distinguish the attack from normal traffic.
+The learning program just show the traffic and cannot distinguish the attack from normal traffic.
 Manual adjustment is needed to eliminate the higher value.
 Just apply the normal traffic value to the policy threshold.
 For example, the 15,000+ value showed below may be the attack traffic, we should not use it as threshold.
 We can see the normal traffic is just 5000 or so.
 So we can set the threshold value to 8000.

 green：Suggestion(may be incorrect)